NCEAS/eml/docs/eml-semantic-annotation-primer.md

 "World Wide Web"(Subject) "creator"(Predicate) "Timothy Berners Lee"(Object) .

 ...although some semantic purists might question whether the Dublin Core property "Creator" can be used in this way as an RDF predicate, since it is not semantically defined-- would its rdfs:label be "creatorOf" or "hasCreator"?
-(Dublin Core does not say!).
+(Dublin Core does not say explicitly, but implicitly is indicative of "hasCreator"!).
 Regardless of the formal semantic well-formedness of this Triple, however, one can see the expressive power of the RDF data model, and the value of dereferenceable URIs.

 A better solution would be to use the semantically defined term from SIO (the Semantic Science Integrated Ontology) http://semanticscience.org/resource/SIO_000364 as the predicate, with an rdfs:label "has creator"